The Best VPN of 2021: Windows, Mac, Android & iOS

-We tested each VPN for potential leaks of data and information, such as DNS requests and originating IP address.
+We tested each VPN for potential leaks of data and information, such as DNS requests and originating IP addresses.
 The fewer leaks, the better the score.

 So what is a leak and why does it matter?

-A leak is when a VPN allows some of your personal data, that should be invisible, to be visible.
+A leak is when a VPN allows some of your personal data, which should be invisible, to be visible.
 And that can be a big deal.

 The 4 potential leaks we tested are: